poetaster/aegir_http_basic_ldap/README.md

 - A Drupal module for hostmaster - contained in the /hosting directory.
 Install this like any other Drupal module into you hostmaster site.
 - A provision Drush script - contained in the /provision directory.
-Copy this into /var/aegir/.drush/provision/aegir_http_basic/ on your Aegir master server.
+Copy this into /var/aegir/.drush/provision/aegir_http_basic_ldap/ on your Aegir master server.
-- Aegir sometimes struggles to set the correct permissions on some directories that might stop your site from working.
-Make sure that `/var/aegir/config/server_NAME/apache` is executable by 'others', which just means that the directory is browsable

 Now just enable the module in the Aegir frontend, and you're ready to go.